• Registration

 Background

-Many designs now use composite structures or components, taking advantage of the
+Many designs now use composite structures or components, taking

-composite used can range from cheap and freely available glass fiber reinforced
+nature of the composite used can range from cheap and freely available glass fiber reinforced

 systems to exotic and specifically tailored carbon or kevlar systems, with many forms of